 - Some of the software involved with the assets in the engine is still a few versions behind

-- Editing program not unified; this makes it more difficult to move assets around and seamlessly include them in your project
+- The editing program is not unified; this makes it more difficult to move assets around and seamlessly include them in your project

 Overall, this one is another no brainer for me.
 Not only is it one of the easiest downloads among free engines, but with the sheer amount of info—and the roots in Disney—Panda 3D is a great little engine well worthy of your time and creative energy.